Table of Contents

 - Choose Account Settings and then tap Videos and Photos.

 - Tap Autoplay and then choose either On Wi-Fi Connections Only or Never Autoplay Videos.

 Instagram – Don’t Preload Videos

 Ever since Instagram launched videos and not to mention Instagram Stories, Instagram is close to consuming as much data as its owner Facebook.
-Again, it’s the auto-playing of videos which is the villain.
+Again, it’s the auto-playing of videos that is the villain.
 The app preloads videos so they start playing as soon as you see them in your feed.
 To prevent videos from preloading:

-- Open Instagram, go to the profile page and open settings.
+- Open Instagram, go to the profile page, and open settings.

 - Tap Cellular Data Use.

 - Tap to switch for Use Less Data.